Soimuen11/Dotfiles/readme.md

 ### termite

-- I used a veyr helpful tool called termine-style to configure it.
+- I used a veyr helpful tool called termite-style to configure it.
 Here is the link to its github page : https://github.com/adi1090x/termite-style
 - For arch users, I know you can install termite-style directly from the AUR.